Which is better: solar, generator, or power station?

 SOLAR PANELS

-Solar panels are best when you are primarily interested in re-charging the Airstream's batteries.
+Solar panels are best when you are primarily interested in re-charging the Airstream's batteries and keeping them topped up during travel.
 Solar panels only provide power to charge the batteries.
 They don’t directly power anything—the batteries do that.
-For more about solar, read my blog "Solar—simplified!"
+For more about solar, read our blog "Solar—simplified!"

 For many people solar is the ideal solution, because: